 9. Polystyrene (PS)

-Polystyrene is derived from the monomer styrene, and is a versatile polymer widely employed for its rigidity.
+Polystyrene is derived from the monomer styrene and is a versatile polymer widely employed for its rigidity.
 Found in packaging, disposable cutlery, and insulation, PS is used in various applications.
-As a thermoplastic, it's solid at room temperature but can be melted for molding or extrusion at higher temperatures before being resolidified.
+As a thermoplastic, it's solid at room temperature but can be melted for molding or extrusion at higher temperatures, after which it's resolidified.
 This adaptability stems from its liquid hydrocarbon origin, derived commercially from petroleum.

 How Much Does Plastic Fabrication Cost?